IDIL Tracks

 Details

 Sensors are ubiquitous in our modern world.
-To name just a few examples: in the environmental sector, they are used to detect and quantify the presence of pollutants in water or the atmosphere; in medicine, they enable 2D and even 3D imaging of the eye and arteries, as well as the early diagnosis of diseases.
-Most of the latest and most advanced sensors are based on electronic or optical/photonics components, often without us even realizing it.
-Against this backdrop of ever-growing and increasingly demanding demand, the IDIL Master’s program“Photonics & Electronic Sensors for the Environment and Health”aims to train highly qualified professionals in the field of electronic and photonic sensors, with a focus on environmental and health applications, through extended stays in research laboratories.
+To cite just a few examples: in the environmental field, they are used to detect and quantify the presence of pollutants in water or the atmosphere; in medicine, they enable 2D and even 3D imaging of the eye and arteries, as well as the early diagnosis of diseases.
+Most of the latest and most advanced sensors are based on electronic or optical/photonic components, often without us even realizing it.
+Against this backdrop of ever-increasing and more demanding needs, the IDIL Master’s program in“Photonics and Electronic Sensors for the Environment and Health”aims to train highly qualified professionals in the field of electronic and photonic sensors, with a focus on environmental and health applications, through extended stints in research laboratories.
 Graduates will then be able to choose to further their education to become researchers in the public or private sectors, responsible for developing new systems that open up new possibilities for the future.

 The course is supported by the Institute of Electronics and Systems, a world-class Univ. de Montpellier / CNRS research laboratory in the field of sensors and photonics.
 Supervised by renowned researchers, you will learn to master state-of-the-art experimental techniques, enabling you to design and manufacture lasers, sensors, detectors and other key components using cutting-edge technological equipment, right through to the application of these components, particularly in the environmental and health fields.